 I was given the option of moving to a hospital with a Principal Treatment Centre for teenagers and young adults.
 However, I decided to stay at the hospital I was diagnosed in for two reasons.
 Firstly, and most importantly, I felt confident in my doctor, but also it was far easier for me to get to.
-I was the youngest on the ward by far, but I really appreciated the banter and support from everyone.
+I was the by far, but I really appreciated the banter and support from everyone.